 If you were to ask my husband, there would be no question that he would pick this as his favourite pizza.
 Oh sure, he eats my thin-crust prosciutto, goat cheese and arugula pizza and I think he likes it well enough.
 But this pizza – this is the one he really loves.
 I know that because he tells me that each and every time I make it.

 I can hardly blame him.
 What’s not to love?
 Layers of cheese, sausage and bacon, topped off with a great pizza sauce and Parmesan cheese.
 It’s luscious, even to thin-crust, gourmet pizza loving people like me.
+Think of this one as an upside down pizza, as the cheese is on the bottom, followed by the meat and then topped with the sauce.
+While you may be tempted to put mozzarella on the top, trust me, a dusting of Parmesan is all you need, as there is plenty of cheese inside this one.

 This dough is also a nice quick-rise dough, so you don’t need to start it many hours ahead.
 In fact, if you start an hour out, you can make the sauce and cook the meats while the dough rises.
 Quickly assemble the pizza once the dough has risen for the hour and pop it in to the oven for 35-40 minutes.
 Once baked, this pizza is sturdy enough to be able to pop the whole thing nicely and easily out of the skillet and on to a cutting board.